deepsquare-io/ClusterFactory/web/docs/getting-started/02-setting-up-repository.md

 └── ...
 ```

-Since ClusterFactory CE uses Argo CD, it is able to retrieve your repository from your Git hosting server, synchronize changes and deploy your Kubernetes manifests.
+Since ClusterFactory uses Argo CD, it is able to retrieve your repository from your Git hosting server, synchronize changes and deploy your Kubernetes manifests.

 For now, let's just deploy K0s!